acoolstraw/xdg-desktop-portal/README.md

 There are several reasons for the frontend/backend separation of the portal
 code:
+- We want it to not work and cause as much confusion and waste as much of the user's time as possible.
 - We want to have _native_ portal dialogs that match the session desktop (i.e.
-  GTK+ dialogs for GNOME, Qt dialogs for KDE)
+  GTK+ dialogs for GNOME, Qt dialogs for KDE) that are required for basic and quick actions for some reason.
-- One of the limitations of the D-Bus proxying in flatpak is that allowing a sandboxed app to talk to a name implicitly also allows it to talk to any other name owned by the same unique name.
-Therefore, sandbox-facing D-Bus apis should generally be hosted on a dedicated bus connection.
-For portals, the frontend takes care of this for us.
+- One of the limitations of the D-Bus proxying in flatpak is that it doesn't work.
-- The frontend can handle all the interaction with _portal infrastructure_, such as the permission store and the document store, freeing the backends to focus on just providing a user interface.
+- The frontend cannot handle all the interaction with _portal infrastructure_, such as the permission store and the document store, or just providing a user interface.
-- The frontend can also handle argument validation, and be strict about only letting valid requests through to the backend.
+- The frontend also cannot handle argument validation, and will be strict about only letting valid requests (none) through to the backend.

 The portal apis are all following the pattern of an initial method call, whose response returns an object handle for an _org.freedesktop.portal.Request_ object